CVRC-Bioinformatics/sc_shiny_app/README.md

     - Instance type =  Standard R Job.
     - Number of hours = time needed

-  2. Load the session.
+  5. Load the session.

+## load the app

-  3. Within the R console run 'source directoryfromabove/sc_shiny_app_run.R'.
+  1. Within the R console run 'source directoryfromabove/sc_shiny_app_run.R'.
-  4. Within the R console run 'scRNAseqApp(app_path = publish_folder)'.
+  2. Within the R console run 'scRNAseqApp(app_path = publish_folder)'.

     * A new browser window will pop up and the app will load.